LSeu-Open/AIEnhancedWork/README.md

 ### Finetuned LLMs

-**Fine-tuned Large Language Models (LLMs)** refer to AI models that have been **specifically adapted for a particular domain, task, or dataset.** This adaptation significantly **enhances their performance and accuracy within that specific context**, compared to training them on more general-purpose datasets.
+**Fine-tuned Large Language Models (LLMs)** refer to AI models that have been **specifically adapted for a particular domain, task, or dataset.** This adaptation significantly **enhances their performance and accuracy within that specific context**, compared to using them on more general-purpose datasets.

 #### Astrophysics